-Strawman Has a Point: Subverted with Linda.
+- Strawman Has a Point: Subverted with Linda.
 While she did have some admittedly valid reasons for not marrying Robbie (he had very little money, his singing career never really took off, she wanted to have children - which would've been hugely impractical given Robbie's financial situation, etc.), any understanding we might have had for her position is shattered when Julia acknowledges the exact problems Linda cited but willingly helps Robbie to overcome them.
-As Robbie spends more time with Julia, he becomes rightly convinced that Linda was basically a Gold Digger, cultivating in him callously kicking her out of his sister's house after she tries to get back together with him.
+(And, as Robbie points out, Linda could have brought her concerns up the day before the wedding, rather than completely humiliating him at the altar.
+Making it even worse is the fact that Robbie is financially strained and all the money for the wedding just got wasted.)
+As Robbie spends more time with Julia, he becomes rightly convinced that Linda was basically a Gold Digger, culminating in him callously kicking her out of his sister's house after she tries to get back together with him.

-The Woobie: Robbie during the "Love Stinks" scene.
+- The Woobie: Robbie, especially during the "Love Stinks" scene.
 Julia also qualifies, as she is with someone who blatantly doesn't appreciate her.